dexteremocling/ccgc5501-bigiamchallenge-writeup/challenge1.md

     ]
 }

-Write a short analysis about the IAM policy here

 * What do I have access to?

   I can read objects (files) stored in the S3 bucket with directory “thebigiamchallenge-storage-9979f4b” as the access is allowed within the bucket.